-nêhiyawêwin is the Cree name for the y-dialect, called Plains Cree (olive green) on this map.
+- nêhiyawêwin is the name used by y-dialect speakers for Plains Cree

 Yes, there are differences among the dialects, but there is much to be gained if speakers and teachers can find ways to cooperate and share resources.